michael-gee/communitils/CONTRIBUTING.md

 `npm run dev` runs the src/\* vitest test suite in watch mode which enables you to develop and test in parallel.

-1. Create a new directory in `src` which is named the utility function you intend to add to the project
-2. Create 3 files within the directory - `index.ts`, `[utilityName].ts`, and `[utilityName].test.ts`
-3. Add `export * from './[utilityName]';` to both `src/main.ts` and the `index.ts` file you created within your directory to ensure you code is included in the final build output.
+To add a new util function to the project, simply run `npm run init [myUtil]` with `[myUtil]` being the name of the function you are wanting to create.
+This will add all the default directory and files you need to get up and running.

-4. ❗ IMPORTANT ❗Do **not** edit any `*.d.ts` file - these will be automatically generated or updated for you at build time.
+❗ IMPORTANT ❗Do **not** edit any `*.d.ts` file - these will be automatically generated or updated for you at build time.

-_(TODO - add a script to automate steps 1-3 above)_

 From there it is all code implementation and test coverage - feel free to follow the existing utils as a guide on how to export and test the code.
 Below is a link to the tool responsible for running both the `npm run dev` & `npm run test` commands: